Healing Isn’t a Destination, It’s a Journey Back to Yourself

 Survivors of narcissistic abuse face a unique kind of recovery.
 The emotional manipulation, gaslighting, and control can leave deep wounds.
 Healing here means reclaiming your reality, one truth at a time.

-Healing from narcissistic abuse isn’t about revenge, it’s about peace.
-The goal isn’t to win, it’s to no longer need the battle.
+Healing from narcissistic abuse isn’t about revenge; it’s about peace.
+The goal isn’t to win; it’s to no longer need the battle.

 Healing Is Not Weakness, It’s Power

 There’s courage in choosing to face what hurt you instead of burying it.
 Real power is soft, quiet, and steady.
 It shows up when you decide you deserve better.
+When you start to heal, you stop performing strength and start embodying it.
+You stop proving your worth and start protecting it.
+Healing doesn’t make you perfect; it makes you whole.

 How to Support Your Own Healing